jpourtois/phageELF/README.md

 # phageELF: Estimator of Lytic Function for DLS data

-This package provides functions to analyze and plot Dynamic Light Scattering data of phage particles paired with titer data, train a model of titer loss and difference in AUC and perdict titer loss for new DLS data.
-It accompanies the paper "Counting Bacteriophages and Predicting Their Bioactivity Using Dynamic Light Scattering" by Dharmaraj et al. and the Shiny app [Phage-ELF](https://jp22.shinyapps.io/shinyapp/).
+This package provides functions to analyze and plot Dynamic Light Scattering data of phage particles paired with titer data, train a model of titer loss and AUC differences, and predict titer loss for new DLS data.
+It accompanies the paper "Monitoring and Predicting Phage Bioactivity Using Dynamic Light Scattering" by Dharmaraj et al. and the Shiny app [Phage-ELF](https://jp22.shinyapps.io/shinyapp/).

 This package contains 7 functions: